-Christina Aon is pharmaceutical professional with extensive international experience garnered developing strategy, leading and implementing large-scale pharmaceutical projects such as facilitating the successful merger of GSK Vaccines Japan and Daiichi Sankyo, prioritizing key activity transfers on three continents.
-She has over 20 years of international pharmaceutical experience spanning three continents for GSK Pharma, GSK Vaccines and Abbott Laboratories.
-She has held positions in Commercial Sales and Marketing, Supply Chain, GMP Manufacturing and Compliance, Business Excellence (OE Lean SixSigma) and Performance Management and Strategy setting and her last role was as Global Development & Learning Director for GSK.
+Christina Aon is pharmaceutical professional with extensive international experience garnered developing strategy, leading and implementing large-scale pharmaceutical projects such as facilitating the successful merger of GSK Vaccines Japan and Daiichi Sankyo.
+She has over 25 years of international pharmaceutical experience spanning three continents for GSK Pharma, GSK Vaccines and Abbott Laboratories and the CERASP.
+She has held positions in Commercial Sales and Marketing, Supply Chain, GMP Manufacturing and Compliance, Business Excellence (OE Lean SixSigma) and Performance Management and Strategy setting and her last role before becoming Director General of the CERASP was as Global Development & Learning Director for GSK.
 She has proven expertise in the areas of cross-cultural learning and development to meet organizational needs and manage skill gaps via competency models, manufacturing process improvement focused on quality, cost and productivity as well as sales, marketing and logistics experience.
 She holds her BSc.
 From McGill University in Montreal, Canada, her Six Sigma GreenBelt from the University of St-Louis, in Missouri, USA and an International Executive MBA from the Louvain School of Management in Belgium.

-Rosanne Séguin, Ph.D., is the scientific grant writer at the CERASP.
+Rosanne Séguin, Ph.D., is a researcher and lecturer at the CERASP.
 Dr. Séguin received her Ph.D. from McGill University and did post-doctoral fellowships at Dartmouth College in New Hampshire and the Montreal Neurological Institute.
 She worked in the Montreal biotechnology sector for over a decade, in the discovery and development of cell therapies and antisense oligonucleotides before returning to academia.
 At the Montreal Neurological Institute she coordinated pharmaceutical company sponsored clinical studies, managed investigator-initiated clinical studies and obtained funding support for the latter studies through non-profit and governmental grants.
-At the CERASP, she has undertaken writing scientific grants for industrial partners and collaborations with other academic institutions.
+At the CERASP, she has undertaken writing scientific grants for industrial partners, research and training collaborations with other academic institutions.
 Her research for 25 years has covered the fields of infectious diseases, immunology, respiratory disease, autoimmunity, and neurological diseases.